yurigushiken/numbers_eeg_source/README.md

 -   Always pass a sensor-space YAML to the full pipeline.
 -   The full pipeline runs sensor analysis first and parses the sensor stats report.
--   If at least one significant sensor cluster is found, it then runs source analysis.
+-   If at least one significant sensor cluster is found, the pipeline searches the sensor config directory for every YAML that (a) ends with the same contrast slug (for example `_cardinality1_vs_cardinality2.yaml`) and (b) declares `domain: "source"`.
--   The source config is inferred by replacing "sensor" with "source" in the sensor config path and in the analysis name.
+    -   Keep the sensor file named `sensor_<slug>.yaml`.
+Name each source method `source_<method>_<slug>.yaml` (e.g., `source_dspm_cardinality1_vs_cardinality2.yaml`, `source_loreta_cardinality1_vs_cardinality2.yaml`).
-    -   Example pair: `configs/sensor_any_landing1_vs_any_landing3.yaml` ↔ `configs/source_any_landing1_vs_any_landing3.yaml`
+    -   All discovered source configs are executed in alphabetical order, so you can run multiple inverse methods without touching the CLI command.
--   If the matching source YAML is missing, source analysis is skipped and the report is still created with sensor-only results.
+-   If no companion source configs are found (or none produce significant clusters), the combined report still includes the full sensor results and notes that the corresponding source analysis was skipped.

--   Note: The YAML key `domain` is informational; the full pipeline uses filename pairing (sensor→source), not the `domain` value, to decide which analyses to run.
+### Output locations
 ### Output locations

 -   Sensor outputs: `derivatives/sensor/<analysis_name>/`